 Everyone has their own truth.
 Their own story.
 Mine now revolves around money as a vehicle to future experiences.

-- “I’m scared to death of being broke” – Lance
+I’m just scared to death of being broke.

 Growing up I felt no different than the rest of my peers.
 Sure there were some who went on extravagant and luxurious vacations to Africa.
 There were kids who drove BMW’s or Mercedes at age 16 – but that isn’t NORMAL is it?

 We went on family vacations to the beach and to national parks.
 We spent time with family and friends celebrating holidays and enjoying each other’s company.
 Each of us 3 kids got their license and a vehicle around age 16.

 Now that I’m the ripe old age of 27 with all these years of wisdom…(can you sense my sarcasm?)…I have a slightly different viewpoint.
 I still never felt anything other than normal growing up.

 My change in perspective comes from seeing how my parents are doing today.
 They are still both incredibly hard working and have given everything they have to make sure their kids have more than they did when they grew up.

 After High School | During College

 I was beginning my path to understanding personal finances.
 At this point I wasn’t aware of books that could have helped me, I just knew the basic rule of spend less than you make.
 This is difficult when you’re paying for tuition, housing, and food all while going to school full time.

 At one point I was working 4 separate jobs.
 I was lucky enough that my parents were able to help, specifically when things were difficult.
 I’m sure my mom remembers those times when I would call in an anxious panic and crying due to the immense amount of stress I felt.

 I was able to pay for most of my tuition over my 4 years in college through these jobs.
-But the kicker here is – I STILL GRADUATED WITH $90,000 IN STUDENT LOAN DEBT.
+But the kicker here is – I STILL GRADUATED WITH $60,000 IN STUDENT LOAN DEBT.
 Sigh.